PDXpert PLM Software

 - Am I obligated to purchase maintenance, support and updates (MSU) with my software license?

 If you're buying a perpetual license, you have the option of declining maintenance, support and update services.
-This gives you the permanent right to use your original PDXpert PLM software, but your license key will not work with updated software releases containing new features and improvements, and telephone and email product support is limited.
+This gives you the permanent right to use your original PDXpert PLM software, but your license key will not work with updated software releases containing new features and improvements, and telephone and email product support is quite limited.

 We recommend buying MSU with your initial perpetual license to obtain important system configuration and user training at no additional cost.
 Upon renewal, use your support and update experience to assess the utility of subsequent annual MSU purchases.